 FSBI 4301 Immunology Lab.
 Zero credits.
 Corequisite: FSBI 4300.

 FSCJ 4330 Criminal Investigations.
 Three credits.
-(For Criminal Justice Administration majors or minors or with permission of instructor.
+Prerequisite: Forensic Science major.
 General investigative responsibilities and techniques including administration, preparation, investigative jurisdiction and responsibility, and the importance of substantive report writing.
+Three hour lecture.